 Star Wars films and merchandise may make Lucasfilm (and now Disney) the big bucks, but in terms of pure story, I’ve always felt that some of the most underrated writing in the Star Wars universe can been found in Star Wars books, video games, and especially streaming TV series like The Mandalorian and The Clone Wars.

 When it first premiered in 2008, The Clones Wars set out to bridge the gap between Attack of the Clones and Revenge of the Sith.
 And it was this conflict we’d been wanting to see since Obi-Wan first referenced the Clone Wars in A New Hope.

 Attack of the Clones started the war.
 Revenge of the Sith ended it.
 But what actually happened during the three-year war that gave rise to the Empire and changed the lives of so many of our favorite characters?
-The Clone Wars answers those questions and more in what has become one of my favorite series in the entire Star Wars universe (or galaxy, I’m not really sure how that one works).
+The Clone Wars answers those questions and more in what has become one of my favorite series in the entire Star Wars universe (or galaxy).

 So without further ado, here are seven reasons why I think The Clone Wars is currently some of the best Star Wars has to offer.

 Let me be clear.
 I’m not criticizing Jake Lloyd and Hayden Christensen’s performance as Anakin Skywalker in the prequels here.
 I’m not even criticizing the character we got either.